 |9.||Canon T6||Y||mono / mono||-||-||mini||2.0||Y||Y||-|

 |14.||Leica M-E Typ 240||Y||mono / -||-||-||-||2.0||-||-||-|

-Both the 77D and the M10 are recent models that feature in their makers' current product line-up.
+Both the 77D and the M10 are recent models that are part of the current product line-up.
 The M10 replaced the earlier Leica M Typ 262, while the 77D followed on from the Canon T6s.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 77D Manual (free pdf) or the online Leica M10 Manual.

 So what conclusions can be drawn?
 Is the Canon 77D better than the Leica M10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 77D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Broader imaging potential: Can record not only still images but also 1080/60p movies.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.